-Lindsey Pelas Heard That ‘Nice Chi-Chi’s’ And Ocean Sounds Reduce Stress And She’s Doing Her Part For Fans
+Lindsey Pelas Heard That ‘Nice Chi-Chis’ And Ocean Sounds Reduce Stress And She’s Doing Her Part For Fans

 The still image introducing the clip showed Lindsey standing close to the camera with one of her hands touching the edge of the photo frame, captured in the process of beginning to film the selfie video.
 She gazed directly at the camera with wide eyes and her full lips slightly parted.

-Focus was also drawn to Lindsey’s impressive bust, most of which was displayed by her skimpy strapless bikini, the top edges of which were barely visible in the snap.
-Her arm created a wide shadow diagonally across her decolletage, and put the depth of her cleavage into a beam a sunshine which made it even more impossible to ignore.
+Much of the focus was also on Lindsey’s impressive bust, most of which was displayed by her skimpy strapless bikini, the top edges of which were barely visible in the snap.
+Her arm created a wide shadow diagonally across her decolletage and put the depth of her cleavage into a beam of sunshine which made it even more impossible to ignore.

-As the clip commenced, Lindsey stepped back and displayed the rest of her killer physique while tousling her hair and striking a series of sultry poses.
+As the clip continued, Lindsey stepped back and displayed the rest of her killer physique while tousling her hair and striking a series of sultry poses.
 Her breasts bounced enticingly as she moved.

 The background showed a sandy ground and a series of rough wooden boards from the underside of a dock, and the loud rise and fall of the ocean from off-camera drowned out all the other noises in the post.

-Lindsey blew a kiss to the camera before she reached back out to turn it off.
+Lindsey blew a kiss before she reached back out to turn the camera off.

-Lindsey’s Instagram followers loved the post, and eagerly commented on her gorgeous appearance and sexy attitude.
+Lindsey’s Instagram followers loved the post and eagerly commented on her gorgeous appearance and sexy attitude.

-“Word but a good conversation also helps,” suggested one fan, for whom beauty paired with brains seemed to be most attractive.
+“Word but a good conversation also helps,” one fan suggested, hinting that beauty and brains are the most attractive.

-“I’m cured,” declared a second person, following the words with crying-laughing and several heart-eyes emoji.
+“I’m cured,” a second person declared, following the words with crying-laughing and several heart-eyes emoji.

-“Haha, I see what you did there,” teased a third follower, who added the OK hand and toothy-grin symbols afterward.
+“Haha, I see what you did there,” a third follower teased, adding the OK hand and toothy-grin symbols afterward.

 “Great percentage!
-Them Louisiana genes are the TRUTH,” exclaimed a fourth supporter, referring to her caption as well as her birthplace.
+Them Louisiana genes are the TRUTH,” a fourth supporter exclaimed, referring to her caption as well as her birthplace.